mrbmc/mrbmc.github.io/src/projects/fusion-family-feast.md

   - personal
 ---

-Fusion Family Feast is collection of fusion recipes that blend Ashkenazi Jewish and Korean cuisines.
+**[Fusion Family Feast](https://www.fusionfamilyfeast.com/)** is a collection of fusion recipes that blend Ashkenazi Jewish and Korean cuisines.

 We started Fusion Family Feast in 2020 as a way to share our family's unique journey with the world.
 Since then we've tested and tasted dozens of new recipes, and compiled the best ones for you here.